microsoft/msagljs/website/docs/api.md

 ## Use the layout engine directly

 When you interact with a renderer, many details are hidden under the hood.
+Here, to show how to call the engine directly

+### Create a geometry graph and call the default layout

-Here, to show how to call the engine directly, we need to say a few words on the classes involved.
+We need to say a few words on the classes involved.
 Let us describe the design of Node, Graph, and Edge.

-Edge is the simplest: it has the source and the target that are Nodes.
+Edge is the simplest of these three: it has the source and the target that are Nodes.
 Node has three sets of Edges: outEdges, inEdges, and selfEdges.
 If you have an object of Node available you can iterate over all edges adjacent to it.
 For example, to process all edges having node 'n' as the source do the following: